 Once you get to the testing center, make sure you leave your phone in your car.
 You are NOT allowed to bring it in under any circumstances.
 Once you get inside the testing building, you’ll probably have to wait a few minutes before they begin checking in.
 Once checked in, you will be placed in your testing room.

 This is where the fun starts.
 Once everyone is inside your testing room, your proctor will hand out the test booklets.
 You will break the seal, fill out all the boring crap, and then copy a long paragraph stating that you won’t expose LSAC as the evil team of lizard people that they are by revealing the LSAT’s mysterious test secrets.

 After that, you’ll take the first 3 45-minute long multiple-choice sections.
 If during this time, you must go to the bathroom, just raise your hand and the proctor will escort you.
 Just hurry, and don’t worry too much about it.

 Following the third section, you will have a 15-minute bathroom/snack break.
 Clear out your pipes, empty the tank, and have a little snack to keep your stomach from growling.
 Do NOT drink too much water: it has to go somewhere.

 And after the break, you’ll have 2 more 45-minute long multiple-choice sections.
 No big deal, you’re ready for them.
-Then, boom.
-You’re done!
+Then, boom: you’re done!
 You’ve completed your task, finished your race, and made the LSAT call you the boss.
-All that’s standing between you and whatever Saturday activities you plan on using to forget about this traumatic morning is the writing section.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.